-For the past 30 years, I have had the privilege to work in leadership positions at nonprofit organizations from local through international arenas.
-I’ve also worked as a consultant for nonprofits doing strategic planning, staff and board development, and fundraising.
+For the past 30 years, I have had the privilege of working in leadership positions at nonprofit organizations from local through international regions.
+I also have worked as a consultant for nonprofits doing strategic planning, staff and board development, and fundraising.

 How do I build a relationship with the person behind the wall?
-When running a small nonprofit and having to do the actual work of the organization, where do I get the time to meet with the funders who might be interested, and then cultivate that relationship?
+When running a small nonprofit, and having to do the actual work of the organization, where do I get the time to meet with the funders who might be interested?
+And then, how do I cultivate that relationship?
 To write the proposals?
 To do thorough reports with varying requirements from funder to funder?

-This is the reality for many nonprofits; they do the work and raise the money because they are committed to the missions of their organizations, and they are often afraid of the very people upon which their organizations depend—their funders.
-There is a power imbalance between those with the funds and those asking for the funds and, because of the nonprofit’s commitment to the mission, the staff live with it and do the best they can.
+This is the reality for many nonprofits.
+They do the work and raise the money because they are committed to the missions of their organizations.
+And they are often afraid of the very people on which their organizations depend: their funders.
+There is a power imbalance between those with the funds and those asking for the funds, and because of the nonprofit’s commitment to the mission, the staff live with it and do the best they can.
 This is especially true for organizations led by African Americans; Echoing Green and Bridgespan show that

-Here are a couple of questions that have come up for me during the past three years, and it would be wonderful to hear additional questions and/or ideas from the Exponent community:
+Here are some questions that have come up for me during the past 3 years:

 - How does your giving reflect the idea that those within and served by the organizations you fund have the same intrinsic value as you and those within your foundation/fund?

-- Are your giving requirements—proposal writing, reporting, contacts, visits—in line with your values and the changes your fund/foundation want to create?
+- Are your giving requirements—proposal writing, reporting, contacts, visits—in line with your values and the changes your fund/foundation wants to create?

 - As a lean funder, do you experience any of the same issues experienced by those you fund?